Jimbly/LD53-shapes-delivery/README.md

 * what would be needed for GAMESPEED_SCALE=20 or equivalent without losing the simplicity?
 * flow should be just an emission time, not a max number on the pipe - evaluate this change after adding musical notes
 * flow should count the ones in the immediately considered pipe to decide if we're going over max (and just cap it for multi-pipe situations)
+* alternate numbers that are just dots, show them under the inputs/outputs, get rid of inventory?
 * allow dragging from nodes to create paths
 * keyboard/wasd scroll - or, just auto-center the focus'd node (smooth pan?), would even work for controller
   * would need spot for canceling lines, though, just simple one in the middle